Get Your Students Talking Online

 Moodle Forums

 Our featured Moodle Forum user is Julia M. Matthews, PhD, a lecturer in the Department of Communication.
 She uses Moodle Forums for Interpersonal Communication, which typically has 125 students.
-The course meets in person, but she uses Moodle to complement her in-person sessions.
+Although the class meets in person, she incorporates forums to extend discussion and enrich learning beyond the classroom.

 Q: Why did you select Moodle Forums for your course, and how do you use it?